Interview with Reggie Young

 Q : What song are you the most proud of that you worked with Elvis on?

-A : Gosh, well, I guess those 'Suspicious Minds', I really enjoyed that.
-'In the Ghetto' was so cool because it was, before any over dubs, it was just like I counted it off and it's just me and him, just the two of us.
+A : Gosh, well, I guess 'Suspicious Minds', I really enjoyed that, 'In the Ghetto' was so cool because it was, before any over dubs, it was just like I counted it off and it's just me and him, just the two of us.
 And I remember being kind of nervous, you know, just me and him played for a while before the band came in.
 And then there's over dubs and sweetening and stuff goes on after that.
-But the basic track, I remember that was really cool.
-'Kentucky Rain', it was, I remember that being a good track.
+But the basic track, I remember that was really cool, 'Kentucky Rain', I remember that being a good track.

 Q : Where were you when you learned of Elvis passing?